DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ```

 ---

 #### Creating a Deployment
-So you learned about Replicasets...
+So you learned about Replica Sets...

-* Deployments nearly look the same like Replicasets
+* Deployments nearly look the same like Replica Sets
-* used to handle Rolling Updates
+* used to handle rolling updates
-* Never use Replicasets, always use Deployments :)
+* Never use Replica Sets, always use Deployments :)

 ---

-We just need to modify our ReplicaSet a little bit...
+We just need to modify our Replica Set a little bit...
 ```yaml
 #dp_flaski.yaml
 apiVersion: extensions/v1beta1